jeanslack/pysplitcue/README.md

 [shntool](http://freshmeat.sourceforge.net/projects/shntool)
 and [cuetools](https://github.com/svend/cuetools) libraries.
-It splits big audio tracks using informations contained in the associated **"CUE"** sheet file.
+It splits big audio tracks using informations contained in the associated **"CUE"** sheet file and can automatically handle files encoded other than UTF-8 and ASCII encodings without modifying the source files.

 # Features

 - Supported input formats: WAV, FLAC, APE, WavPack
-- Supported output formats: FLAC, WAV, WavPack, OGG or MP3
+- Supported output formats: FLAC, APE, WAV, WavPack, OGG or MP3
-- Auto-tag is supported only for FLAC, MP3 and OGG formats
+- Auto-tag is supported only for FLAC, MP3, OGG formats

 ## Requires